saveenr/VS_unbind_source_control/README.md

 ## Usage

-The tool works on a directory - and **MODIFIES FILES IN-PLACE**.
+The tool works on a directory and **MODIFIES AND DELETES FILES IN-PLACE**.

-So, first, copy your solution to a new directory.
+So to prevent the loss of files, first, copy your solution to a new directory.

-Then, eun this command:
+Then, run this command:

 ```
 VSUnbindSourceControl.exe d:\myfolder